edamontology/edamontologyDocs/annotators_guide.rst

 Picking concepts
 ^^^^^^^^^^^^^^^^
-If you have many annotations to do, it will help to familiarise yourself with EDAM first using a browser (see [Viewing](index.html#Viewing)).
+If you have many annotations to do, it will help to familiarise yourself with EDAM first using a `browser <http://edamontologydocs.readthedocs.io/en/latest/what_is_edam.html#browsing>`.

 1. Identify the correct sub-ontology (*"Operation"*, *"Data"* *etc.*) of concepts considering what is being annotated (see above)
 2. Search EDAM using keywords to find candidate concepts.
 Multiple searches using synonyms, alternative spellings and so are preferable.